comprna/LatentEvents/README.md

 ```

 ### Output file
-A structure histogram plot by the name **&lt;output-plot&gt;**, grouping all samples by labels.
-Samples in each batch will have been sorted by the proportional membership of the most representative cluster in that batch.
+A structure histogram plot by the name **&lt;output-plot&gt;**, grouping all samples by labels (eg **Fig.3**).
+Samples of each label will have been sorted by the proportional membership of the most representative cluster for that label.

 ![StructurePlot.jpg](https://github.com/comprna/LatentEvents/blob/master/Figures/SampleClusterDistrib_plot.jpg)
 **Fig.3** - Structure plot of GTEX data.
 503 samples : 110 from liver, 288 from lung, 105 from brain. *LatentEvents_LDA.py* run for 150 max iterations, 3 clusters, all events, expression filter of 1, no feature selection.